 - Plan your trip: search for hotels, flights, and car rentals.

 - Freeze the price: once you’ve found a price you like, look for the Price Freeze button, and pay a fee to lock in the price.

 - Take your time: finalize plans or wait for the next paycheque to come in.
 Do whatever you need to do before you decide what to do about your frozen price.

 - Make a decision about your trip: you can return to Hopper any time before your price freeze expires to book your trip.
-If the price goes up, Hopper will cover the difference.
+If the price goes up, Hopper will cover the difference up to $300 USD.
 If the price goes down, you pay the new, lower price.
 If you no longer want to book the trip, just don’t book it and let the price freeze expire.

 Whatever the reason, prices often increase with time, so this allows the user to lock in the price at the time that they search for it.
 There is a small fee, but the fee is usually less than a price jump will be.

 Hopper offers Cancel for any reason, Leave for any reason and Change for any reason insurance.
 That’s the flexibility any traveller has ever dreamed of!
 It’s always a good deal because you avoid the frustration of a claim being denied afterwards.